Ola-yink/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Create a script that delete all file in the current working directory
+Create a script that create the directory welcome/